Dear Small Business Owners, You Deserve to be Paid On Time

 The good news is that it has never been easier to accept digital payments.
 With Easy Invoicing, your customers simply click a button on your invoices, enter their card details, and you're done.

-There is a small processing free levied by the payment processor for this, but it's a lot less than having customers not paying you at all, or having to take a bridging loan while you sort out your cashflow due to late payments!
+There is a small processing free levied by the payment processor for this (Update August 2024: you can now choose to automatically pass this fee on to your customer), but it's a lot less than having customers not paying you at all, or having to take a bridging loan while you sort out your cashflow due to late payments!

 The most successful businesses accept digital payments.